Robust, Rapid, and Simple Gravitational-wave Parameter Estimation: Discussion

 We have not yet integrated this method into a full low-latency pipeline for real-time gravitational-wave parameter estimation, but the potential for such an implementation is clear.
 After non-trivial optimization of data ingestion, the main time constraint would be likelihood evaluations.
-For example, achieving 10,000 effective samples for BNS sources could be completed in O(10) seconds on a machine with O(10) cores.
+For example, achieving 10,000 effective samples for BNS sources could be completed in O(10) seconds on a machine with O(10) cores with the tested likelihood implementation.
 This would drastically improve the ability to deliver fast, reliable source estimates to multi-messenger partners, enhancing the chances of capturing early electromagnetic counterparts.

-\acknowledgments We would like to acknowledge Collin D. Capano for fruitful discussions.
-AHN acknowledges support from NSF grant PHY-2309240.
-AHN acknowledge the support from Syracuse University for providing the computational resources through the OrangeGrid High Throughput Computing (HTC) cluster.

-The algorithm is available through the PyCBC toolkit~\cite{pycbc-github} project and a corresponding data release provides a working example~\cite{github}.
+Since our improvements are to sampling efficiency, parallel developments in the performance of likelihood calculations can be directly leveraged in a production analysis.